dsrvlabs/dsrvlabs.github.io/_posts/2019-09-27-monitoring_for_terra.md

           hostname: 'lunawhale'
 ```

-You have to edit `targets` at the end of this file with IP address and Prometheus port of your Terra node.
+You have to edit `targets` at the end with IP address and Prometheus port of your Terra node.

-`hostname` is a label to identify target easily later at Grafana and you can use your own label.
+`hostname` is a label to identify target easily later at Grafana dashboard and you can use your own name for `hostname`.

-Let's assume `prometheus.yml` is available at `~/prometheus/prometheus.yml` and your file system may look like below.
+We created `~/prometheus/prometheus.yml` and your file system may look like below.

 ```
-$ cd ~/prometheus
+$ cd ~
-$ tree
+$ $ tree
 .
+└── prometheus
     └── prometheus.yml
 ```

 Now you can start Prometheus daemon with a following command.